Martin Sheen: Family

 Sheen became a grandfather at age 43 when Emilio had a son with his girlfriend, Carey Salley.
 Sheen has a total of ten grandchildren and two great-grandchildren.

-He celebrated his 50th wedding anniversary in 2011.

-In 2012, Sheen was a guest on the U.S. version of Who Do You Think You Are?, tracing his Irish and Galician ancestry.
+In 2012, Sheen was a guest on the American version of Who Do You Think You Are?, tracing his Irish and Galician ancestry.

 He underwent a quadruple heart bypass operation in December 2015.

 Academic pursuits

 After the end of filming of The West Wing, Sheen planned to further his education: "My plan is to read English literature, philosophy and theology in Galway, Ireland, where my late mother came from and where I'm also a citizen."
 Speaking after an honorary arts doctorate was conferred on him by the National University of Ireland, Sheen joked that he would be the "oldest undergraduate" at the National University of Ireland (NUI), Galway, when he started his full-time studies there in the autumn of 2006.
 Although expressing concern that he might be a "distraction" to other students at NUI Galway, he attended lectures like everyone else.
 Speaking the week after filming his last episode of The West Wing, he said, "I'm very serious about it."
 He once said, "I never went to college when I was young and am looking forward to giving it a try... at age 65!"
 On September 1, 2006, Sheen was among the first to register as a student at NUI Galway, where he took classes in English literature, philosophy, and oceanography.
-He completed his course after a semester at the university and was awarded a European Computer Driving License.

 Sheen maintains links with Galway and "heartily" supported Michael D. Higgins (himself an alumnus of NUI Galway) in the 2011 Irish presidential election, having become a "dear friend" of Higgins while studying there.